hashicorp/research-docs/research-resources.md

 # Research Resources

-A collection of useful sites, papers and other resources, if you are beginning to look at peer-reviewed research.
+A collection of sites, papers and other resources, that we hope will be of use if you are beginning to look at peer-reviewed research.

 ## Research Discovery